54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 I received my first offer in late September from Duolingo (whose onsite I gave *right* before my flight to Switzerland)!
 That took care of Summer 2022, but my co-op cycle (Spring 2022) was harder to deal with because ETH Zurich holds exams up until February of the next year.
 Many companies I received offers from could not accommodate such a start date, and ETH declined my request to take these exams earlier.

 My first instinct was to change my co-op cycle to Fall 2022.
-Around then, I had received an offer from Meta following my hackathon in the Czech Republic that was about to expire, which I ended up allocating to the fall.
+Around then, I had received an offer from Meta following my hackathon in Prague that was about to expire, which I ended up allocating to the fall.
 Simply too good to pass up.
 But that still left the awkward gap of Spring 2022 - what was I going to do up until the summer?
 I signed up for some part-time classes at Northeastern so I could graduate as intended, but I kept interviewing to find a solution.

 After a very long hiatus in mid-November, Snowflake resumed its hiring process and invited me to a phone screen.
 It almost seemed too good to be true, but they were fast to schedule interviews and I got an offer just after a week.
 Not only that, they were willing to accommodate a late February start date and end before my summer internship began, and it was all fully remote so I could keep my part-time classes as well!